jester-vergara/ethos/README.md

 - Git Account and Environment
 - Terraform

+HashiCorp Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

 ```
 Create AWS Free Tier account
 Configure initial root security and IAM password rules
 Create admin and terraform user
 Download and install Linux subsystem on Windows 10 Desktop
+Install AWS CLI, Git, Terraform
+Create Git account and local repo
 Created initial VPC as early environment configuration
+Created S3 for terraform infrastructure metadata (repeatable deployment to Blue and Green)
+Prepare terraform codes
+Commit often and use Terraform plan
 ```